isomerpages/nlb-mobile-guide/spotlight/stay-curious/scwyc2.md

 title:  Stay Curious with Your Child - Yoga for Kids
 date:   2020-05-13
 permalink: /spotlight/stay-curious/2020-05-13-yogaforkids
-description: Looking for easy craft activities?
-Write thoughtful messages in these paper hearts to appreciate your family and friends.
+description: Go on a fun yoga adventure and learn amazingly easy moves to relax with your child.
 image: /images/PL-1-header.jpg
 ---
 <img src="/images/PL-1-header.jpg">